wduquette/advent/README.md

 ## The Internals

-The game world consists of a vector of "entities".
-Each entity has a tag, which is used for debugging, and can also be used to look up the entity's ID; entities may also have the following components:
+The game world consists of entities, each of which is made up of components.
+Each entity has an integer ID; an entity's components are stored in a set of hash tables.
+An entity may have the following

-* A player component, for the player entity.
+components:

-* A room component, for entities that can be linked together into the room network.
-This includes the room's name, visual description, and links.
+* The TagComponent, which contains the entity's ID and a string tag used for lookups and as a debugging aid.
+Every entity has a TagComponent
-* A thing component, for entities that can be placed in a room or (in some cases) the player's inventory.
+* A PlayerComponent, for the player entity
-* A flags component, for flags that can be set on the entity.
+* A RoomComponent, for places a player can be
-* An inventory component, to contain things found within the entity (a room, the player, a box).
+* A ThingComponent, for things a player can interact with
-* A book component, for things that have readable text.
+* Etc.

-* A rule component: for rule entities, that make things happen.
+We build up complex

-These components are not classes in the OO sense; they can be composed as desired.
-A normal thing will not have a room component, and a normal room will not have a thing component, but a vehicle could have both: it's a thing that can appear in a room, but that the user can get in.
+entity types not by class-based inheritance, but by composing the entity out of components, e.g., a vehicle is a thing in a room AND a room the player can be in; it will have both a ThingComponent and a RoomComponent.

 The entities themselves have very little logic attached to them.

 * The World struct (which contains the entities) provides convenience methods for querying and mutating the game world at a very low level.

-* The Entity struct allows for acquiring "view" objects focussed on a particular role, e.g., `as_room()` and `as_thing()`.
+* The World struct allows for acquiring "view" objects focussed on a particular role, e.g., `as_room()` and `as_thing()`.
 Views can be mutated and the result saved back into the World.